- PhD in any discipline or DMA or MFA (expected by September 2020)

 - (Optional) A cover letter.

 Submit applications online.
-(Application site will open in the fall 2019) Completed applications received by November 15, 2019, will receive first consideration.
+(Application site will open September 10, 2019) Completed applications received by November 15, 2019, will receive first consideration.
 Materials received after that date or those that do not fulfill the above requirements stand the chance of not being considered.

 Dartmouth is an equal opportunity/ affirmative action employer with a strong commitment to diversity.
 In that spirit, we are particularly interested in receiving applications from a broad spectrum of people, including women, persons of color, persons with disabilities, veterans or any other legally protected group.